pibooth/pibooth/README.rst

 * Custom background(s) and overlay(s) can be added on final pictures
 * All settings available in a configuration file (most common options in a graphical interface)

+See some `examples of pictures generated with pibooth <https://github.com/werdeil/pibooth/blob/master/docs/examples.rst>`_.

 Requirements
 ------------